Don’t know how to cook a sweet potato? Want to find another way to cook this healthy carb food?

 This is the most common method to handle a sweet potato.
 Just remember that after washing, don’t pierce the skin, leave it intact and throw in the pot.
 Also, do not add too much water for boiling, and sprinkle in some salt to enhance the potato sweetness.
 The only drawback of this method is sometimes sweet potato come out too soft on one side vs another, so remember to switch side in between would help.

 In its purest form, this spud does very well cooked in its own skin, either in the microwave or a moderate oven.
 Prick it a few times with a fork to avoid steam buildup, and enjoy it popped oven with butter, salt, and pepper-like any potato.
 This is also the easiest way to get potato pulp.
 For recipes that call for “mashed” potato, this is easier than the work of peeling and boiling one by one.
 The pulp freezes very well and is a great base for a harvest soup, dip, or spread.

 Steamed Sweet Potato

-Compare to boiling, this method cook sweet potato through the heat of the steam instead of direct contact with water, thus losing less nutrition and sweetness The result is more uniformly done too.
-However steamer or steaming basket is needed, thus present more cleaning to do afterward.
+Compare to boiling, this method cooks sweet potato through the heat of the steam instead of direct contact with water, thus losing less nutrition and sweetness The result is more uniformly done too.
+However, a steamer or steaming basket is needed, thus present more cleaning to do afterward.

 Sauteed Sweet Potato

-Say ‘stir fry’, this method involve cooking chunked sweet potato with low level of oil and some sort of sauce or seasoning.
+Say ‘stir fry’, this method involves cooking chunked sweet potato with a low level of oil and some sort of sauce or seasoning.